Settlement (structural)

 Settlement should not be confused with subsidence which results from the load-bearing ground upon which a building sits reducing in level, for instance in areas of mine workings where shafts collapse underground.

-Some settlement is quite normal after construction has been completed, but unequal or differential settlement may cause significant problems for buildings.
 Traditional green oak-framed buildings are designed to settle with time as the oak seasons and warps, lime mortar rather than Portland cement is used for its elastic properties and glazing will often employ small leaded lights which can accept movement more readily than larger panes.

+Measurement of settlements

+The magnitude of settlements can be measured using different techniques such as: